queil/rooz/README.md

 * if `rooz` misbehaves you can go nuclear and run `rooz system prune` to remove ALL the rooz containers and volumes.
 You can also remove just the workspaces, (leaving shared caches volumes, and the ssh volume untouched), by: `rooz rm --all --force`

-  :warning: `rooz system prune` deletes all your state held with `rooz` so make sure everything important is stored before.
+  :warning: `rooz system prune` deletes all your state held with `rooz` so make sure anything important is stored before.

 ## Known issues